jcraigk/blog/_projects/03-phishin.md

 ---
-title: "Phish.in'"
+title: Phish.in
-excerpt: An open source API and website that hosts audio of the rock band Phish
+excerpt: An open source website and API for enjoying live Phish audience recordings
 header:
   image: /assets/images/projects/phishin-header.png
   teaser: /assets/images/projects/phishin-header.png
 ---

 I discovered Phish in 1994 playing basketball with my brother.
 HORSE was our game.
 We'd play on our blacktop driveway in rural upstate NY while listening to CDs on a Sony boombox.
 One day my brother brought home [Rift](https://en.wikipedia.org/wiki/Rift_(album)).
 I wasn't serious about playing keyboards at the time but I was interested in that instrument in general probably because my father played.
 When I heard [Page McConnell](https://en.wikipedia.org/wiki/Page_McConnell) play piano and B3 on that album, I was amazed.
 The piano could sound like _that_?
 Wow.